Benefits and Leave Specialist

 Mid Level

-The Benefits and Leave Specialist is responsible for managing and administering benefit programs inclusive of health & wellness, 401(k), and time off and leave of absence, ensuring compliance with policies and regulations.
+The Benefits and Leave Specialist is responsible for managing and administering employee benefit programs—including health & wellness, 401(k), and time off and leave of absence—while supporting People Operations through accurate lifecycle data management and ensuring compliance with applicable policies and regulations.
 To succeed in this role, you should be an adaptable self-starter who can prioritize and complete multiple projects and tasks with little guidance in a creative and dynamic environment.
 This role will collaborate with internal teams to deliver exceptional results within specified deadlines.

 Primary Responsibilities: